levsha149/CLI-app/README.md

 <h3>Setting up the project:</h3>

 First, you'll need to run "composer dump-autoload" to generate autoloader functions.
-After that the project is ready to go.
+A <b>/vendor</b> folder will be generated, and after that the project is ready to go.

-I decided to put input file to the /input folder.
-Converted file will appear in /output folder.
+I decided to put input file to the <b>/input</b> folder.
+Converted file will appear in <b>/output</b> folder.
 A line "output_" will be aded to original file name.
 So, for example, if your source file was called "example.csv", then target file will be "output_example.csv".